avisemler/avisemler.github.io/index.md

 # Writing

-I've written notes things I've learnt:
+I've written notes about some things I've learnt:

  - [solutions to exercises and notes](/nnnotes/) for the book [http://neuralnetworksanddeeplearning.com/](http://neuralnetworksanddeeplearning.com/)
  - [Notes on graph algorithms](/files/graphtheory.pdf)